-As a certificated FAR Part 139 facility, GFK must comply with ARFF equipment, staffing, training and operational requirements.
+As a certificated FAR Part 139 facility, GFK must comply with ARFF equipment, staffing, training, and operational requirements.
 The Grand Forks Regional Airport Authority owns and operates the ARFF facility east of Taxiway A in the northwest corner of airport facilities.
 This facility is 14,000 SF and opened in 2015.
 Its operation meets all FAA requirements.

-ARFF requirements are driven by the length of the largest air carrier aircraft that serves the airport with an average of five or more daily departures (see Table 4-92).
+Minimum ARFF requirements are driven by the length of the largest air carrier aircraft that serves the airport with an average of five or more daily departures (see Table 4-94).
 If the largest aircraft does not operate five times per day, the next smaller category of ARFF index is used.
 GFK is currently classified as an ARFF Index B facility (A320 or similar-lengthened aircraft).
 Future anticipated operations are anticipated to remain with an Airbus A320 (123.3' length) or similar aircraft.
 The ARFF index is not anticipated to change into the future.
 If Index C is required, the existing equipment has adequate water and commensurate quantity of Aqueous Film Forming Foam (AFFF) to accommodate Index C operations.
+Based on FAA Program Guidance Letter 17-01, GFK appears to be eligible for FAA funding of Index C equipment as there was more than 25 annual operations of Index C aircraft in 2016.

-ARFF Index Aircraft Length Representative Aircraft Α < 90 feet CRJ-200 В 90 feet - < 126 feet CRJ-900, A-320, ERJ-145 C 126 feet - < 159 feet B-737-800, B-757, MD-80 D 159 feet - < 200 feet B-767, A-300 E > 200 feet B-747
+ARFF Index Aircraft Length Representative Aircraft A < 90 feet CRJ-200 В 90 feet - < 126 feet CRJ-900, A-320, ERJ-145 С 126 feet - < 159 feet B-737-800, B-757, MD-80 D 159 feet - < 200 feet B-767, A-300 E > 200 feet B-747

-Table 4-92 - ARFF Index Requirements
+Table 4-94 - ARFF Index Requirements